If you wind up your charity, it no longer exists and must stop all operations.

 • paying debts

-• distributing surplus assets (leftover money and property)
+• distributing surplus assets like leftover money and property

 • closing bank accounts

-• cancelling registration as a charity with the ACNC, and
+• cancelling the charity’s registration with the ACNC

 Each incorporating regulator has different processes, forms and other legal requirements.
 For example, your incorporating regulator may require you to appoint a liquidator if your assets are worth more than a certain amount.

-When you decide to wind up, you need to visit your incorporating regulator’s website or contact them.
-Generally, incorporating regulators have step-by-step guides and detailed information on winding up on their websites.
+When you decide to wind up, you need to visit your incorporating regulator’s website, or contact it directly.
+Generally, incorporating regulators have step-by-step guides and detailed information on winding up available on their websites.

 To find your incorporating regulator, see our list of regulators that may affect charities.

-You may also need to formally notify other regulators that your charity is winding up, for example, the Australian Taxation Office.
+You may also need to formally notify other regulators that your charity is winding up, such as the ATO.

-After you have cancelled registration with your charity’s incorporating regulator, you no longer need to meet the regulator’s legal requirements, such as annual reporting.
+After you have cancelled registration with your charity’s incorporating regulator, you no longer need to meet that regulator’s legal requirements.

-When you are winding up, you must follow your governing documents (such as your constitution, rules or trust deed).
+When you are winding up your charity, you must follow your charity’s governing document.

-Generally, your members need to agree on how your charity’s surplus assets will be distributed after it winds up.
-You may need to resolve which charity to give your surplus assets at the same time that you resolve to wind up.
+Generally, your members also need to agree on how your charity’s surplus assets will be distributed after it winds up.

-You need to make sure that you know the requirements of the relevant awards, enterprise agreements and workplace laws in relation to winding up.
+This means you must know the requirements of the relevant awards, enterprise agreements and workplace laws in the context of your charity winding up.

-Make sure you tell your landlord, electricity supplier and anyone else that you have contracts or arrangements with that your charity is winding up.
-You may need to take certain steps to ensure that you meet any obligations under these contracts or arrangements.
+Make sure you tell your landlord, electricity supplier or anyone else that you have contracts or arrangements with that your charity is winding up, and ensure you meet any obligations your charity has to them.

-We will decide whether to approve your charity’s application to cancel its registration according to the ACNC Commissioner’s Policy Statement: Choosing to revoke.
+The ACNC will decide whether to approve your charity’s application to revoke its registration based on our Commissioner’s Policy Statement: Voluntary revocation.

 Effect of winding up your charity

-When you finish winding up your charity, it no longer exists and must stop all operations.
+When your charity is wound up, it no longer exists and must stop all operations.
 This means that your charity:

 • cannot conduct any activities